Search

 With practice, you’ll soon be impressing all of your friends and family with how good your memory has gotten in no time.

-Since practice is so important, let’s talk about how to create a Memory Palace before we get into some of the science behind why the technique works so well.
+Since practice is so important, let’s talk about how to create a Memory Palace in depth before we get into some of the science behind why the technique works so well.

 How to Build a Memory Palace

-The basic idea behind the Memory Palace is to associate pieces of information with a location that you are very familiar with.
-A prime example would be of your home.
+As you’ve seen, basic idea behind the Memory Palace is simple.
+You associate pieces of information with locations that you are very familiar with.
+A prime example would be your home.

 Try this simple exercise: